dgkanatsios/CKAD-exercises/c.pod_design.md

 # OR you can find pods directly by:
-kubectl get po -l run=nginx # if you created deployment by 'run' command kubectl get po -l app=nginx # if you created deployment by 'create' command kubectl get po nginx-7bf7478b77-gjzp8 -o yaml
+kubectl get po -l run=nginx # if you created deployment by 'run' command kubectl get po -l app=nginx # if you created deployment by 'create' command
+# OR you can describe the ReplicaSet to find the pods linked with it first and then get its yaml
+kubectl describe rs nginx-7bf7478b77 | grep -i pod
+# Get pod's yaml after finding its name
+kubectl get po nginx-7bf7478b77-gjzp8 -o yaml
 ```